Swift (programming language): Basic syntax

 The print(_:separator:terminator:) function used here is included in Swift's standard library, which is available to all programs without the need to import external modules.
 Statements in Swift don't have to end with a semicolon, however semicolons are required to separate multiple statements written on the same line.
 Single-line comments begin with // and continue until the end of the current line.
 Multiline comments are contained by /* and */ characters.

-Constants are declared with the let keyword and variables with the var keyword.
-Values must be initialized before they are read.
-Values may infer their type based on the type of the provided initial value.
+Constants (variables which cannot be modified) are declared with the let keyword, while variables declared using the var keyword can change.
+Values must be initialised before they are read.
+Variables may infer their type based on the type of the provided initial value.
 If the initial value is set after the value's declaration, a type must be declared explicitly.

 let highScoreThreshold = 1000 // A constant with type Int.
 The type was inferred based on the provided value.

 var currentScore = 980 // A variable with type Int.

 currentScore = 1200 // The value of variables can change over time.

 let playerMessage: String // A constant with explicit type String.